 Poor blood flow may cause

-High cholesterol, high blood pressure, and smoking add to plaque buildup and PAD.
+Smoking, diabetes, high cholesterol, and high blood pressure add to plaque buildup and PAD.

-Treatment for PAD is a combination of healthy lifestyle changes and medicines to ease symptoms and lower your risk of a heart attack and stroke.
+Treatment for PAD includes a heart-healthy lifestyle and medicines to slow the progress of the disease and lower your risk of a heart attack and stroke.
+If you have symptoms, medicine or a specialized exercise program may ease your symptoms.
 If you still have symptoms, you may choose to have angioplasty or surgery.

-If you have angioplasty or surgery, you will still need to make lifestyle changes and take medicine for the best long-term results.
+If you have angioplasty or surgery, you will still need to have a heart-healthy lifestyle and take medicine for the best long-term results.

 A specialized exercise program or medicine may help relieve symptoms and help you walk more easily.